r0gue-io/pop-cli/crates/pop-telemetry/README.md

 ## How to Opt-Out

-If you prefer not to participate in anonymous usage metrics collection, you can completely disable telemetry by installing Pop CLI with it disabled.
+If you prefer not to participate in anonymous usage metrics collection, there are a few ways you can opt out.
+We support the [DO_NOT_TRACK](https://consoledonottrack.com/) and CI environment variable standards.

+1. Set the `DO_NOT_TRACK` environment variable to `true` or `1`:
+2. Set the `CI` environment variable to `true` or `1`:
+3. Completely disable telemetry

+Install Pop CLI with telemetry compiled out

 ```bash
 cargo install --locked --no-default-features --features contract,parachain --git "https://github.com/r0gue-io/pop-cli"